bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

     file_name = "spins-{date:%Y-%m-%d}.snappy.parquet?dl=1"
 ```
 The url is a constant fixed to the static location on dropbox where these files reside.
-the file_name value you'll notice has a formatted `date` area.
+The file_name value you'll notice has a formatted `date` area.
 This will be used later.

 Just below this line in the same class let's implement a few methods.
-Note: Make sure these are scoped inside the class you defined above.
+Make sure these are scoped inside the class you defined above.
 This will require indenting them.

 ```python
 def output(self):